Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 In addition to Multispectral sensors for agriculture, Time-of-Flight 3D Cameras can help to improve the data and provide extra data in 2 ways;

 - ToF 3D depth technology is excellent for measuring volumes.
-These camera sensors can be used to measure stockpiles of manure and mulch for example
+These camera sensors can be used to measure stockpiles like compost, manure and mulch.

 This video gives further detail on multispectral mapping.